message/iata/LK.md

 4. Passengers must have a printed negative COVID-19 PCR test taken at most 96 hours before departure from the first embarkation point.
 The test result must be in English.
 - This does not apply to
 - nationals of Sri Lanka;
 - merchant seamen who are nationals of Sri Lanka with a Seaman's Discharge Book.
-They must transfer directly from the ship to the airport;
+They must transfer directly from the ship to the airport.
 5. Nationals of Sri Lanka must have:
 - a printed negative COVID-19 PCR test taken at most 96 hours before departure from the first embarkation point.
 The test result must be in English; or
 - a printed rapid antigen test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in English.